Solar Panel Installation by SEAI-Registered Installers

 In-app dispute process with mediation by our support team if you and your trader can't agree.

 Jobiit covers the whole of Ireland.
-Wherever you are, local solar pv installers are quoting on jobs near you.
+Wherever you are, vetted local solar pv installers take jobs near you.

 - Dublin